SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 10 July, 2024 at 23:34:28
+# Last Refreshed - 11 July, 2024 at 23:34:06
-The Latest Activity was a VirtualRide -
+The Latest Activity was a Ride -

-<b>Zwift - Pacer Group Ride: Tempus Fugit in Watopia with Coco</b>
+<b>Evening sunshine ride is fabulous</b>

-which happened on 08 July, 2024 at 14:51:40
+which happened on 11 July, 2024 at 17:53:11

-Which is 0 years, 0 months, 2 days, 8 hours and 42 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 5 hours and 40 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/11837921140
+You can see it here https://www.strava.com/activities/11864884125

 ## Number of Rides
 How many rides have I done each year?